-The Department of Occupational Therapy is developing a Doctor of Occupational Therapy (OTD) program, which will take the place of the current master's degree program.
+The Department of Occupational Therapy is developing OT doctoral program, which will take the place of the current master's degree program.

 • Applicants who indicate "pre-occupational therapy" as their intended major will pursue the pre-OT track of the Interdisciplinary Health Services bachelor’s degree program.
 This B.S. program is designed to prepare students to apply to WMU's OTD program.

 • Current WMU students in the 4+1 program will be allowed to finish their MS in OT.